 Example for asynchronous reporting of on-board time Data (example ECSS packet utilization standard, EDRS-C)

-The data handling principles of the EDRS-C spacecraft follow the ECSS-Packet utilization Standard (PUS) where operation concepts and functions are subsumed by services with defined PUS service types and sub-types following the nomenclature (type,subtype) [21].
+The data handling principles of the EDRS-C spacecraft follow the ECSS-Packet utilization Standard (PUS) where operation concepts and functions are subsumed by services with defined PUS service types and sub-types following the nomenclature (type,subtype) (see [20] and its successor [21], respectively).
 Besides standardized services each space project has the possibility to define mission-specific services.
 The time management service is standardized by the service number 9, where service requests and reports are grouped into the services (9,X).

 The EDRS-C on-board clock of the processing unit is built as a free running counter (1 tick = 1 sec) with a sampling frequency of 1/(2^16) for one second to constitute the on-board time (OBT) data.
 The OBT time representation follows the TAI epoch and shall be synchronized with the GPS time.
 The time information is reported with the help of the ECSS-PUS Service 9 so that the mission control system of the control center is able to do an estimation of a time correlation on basis of determined time correlation pair statistics (OBT|UTC).
 Detected offsets can directly synchronize the OBC.
 The payload of the relay satellite, the Laser Communication terminal (LCT) has its own data handling processor following the ECSS-PUS so that the LCT is able to use the platform’s clock.